Is SeatGeek Legit, Reliable & Safe in 2021?

-SeatGeek.com, launched in 2009, is a legit ticket platform that has sold millions of tickets for 10+ years, but there are some negative reviews saying it wasn’t the most reliable site.
+SeatGeek.com, launched in 2009, is a legit ticket exchange platform that has sold millions of tickets for 10+ years, and you can actually return/exchange your tickets 2 days before the event.

 > prices w/ service fees (30-34%) are higher than others